mhcurylo/ts-fp-training/tsfp.md

 - Hacking TypeScript in the console

-- Fast introduction to haskell

-- Funcitonal Programming vs Pure Functional Programming
+- Functional Programming vs Pure Functional Programming

 - Introduction to Fantasy Land specification for JS